Madison Reed Review: Does Home Hair Care Actually Work?

 Further, the lawsuit alleges that a compound called ethanolamine that’s in some Madison Reed formulations “is known to cause hair loss.”

-At the time of publishing this article, the lawsuit appears to be ongoing.
+At the time of updating this article, the lawsuit appears to be ongoing.

 Is Henna a Safer Hair Dye?